Updated (03/25/25)

 LEAN: Stage 3 - conducts completeness review of final energy model, submits for internal & PA approval;

-Client: Signs incentive letter.
+Client: Signs incentive documents.

 Construction & Invoicing